fbpx

 Photograph by Binoda Bihary Sethi

-During the rainy season, things get worse: The village remains cut off from the nearest town of Gunupur as the river swells and remains in darkness for an entire month.
+During the rainy season, the village remains cut off from the nearest town of Gunupur as the river swells and remains in darkness for an entire month.
 The main grid fails in the incessant rains, and sometimes the transmission lines suffer damage and lay unattended for weeks at a stretch.

-Jugu Majhi, 37, is a farmer and resident of Karnibel.
-He lives in the village with his wife and two children.
-He laments about the rice mill lying unused in the powerhouse as the micro hydro project has been defunct for the past six years.
+Jugu Majhi, 37, a farmer, lives in Karnibel village with his wife and two children.
+He laments about the rice mill lying unused in the powerhouse as the micro-hydro project has been defunct for the past six years.

-After every harvest of rice and pulses, Jugu Majhi and the other village residents have to hire a tractor for ₹500 each trip to transport the produce to the rice mill in Gunupur.
+After every harvest of rice and pulses, Jugu Majhi and the other village residents are now having to hire a tractor for 500 each trip to transport the produce to the rice mill in Gunupur.
 They travel two kilometres to Khakesh village a day or two in advance to book the tractor.
 He says, “Even if there is a power supply from the main grid in the village, the rice mill will not work due to low voltage.”

-The Plant will also produce enough clean energy to power the village’s households, support livelihoods, and provide much-needed lighting to educate Karnibel’s school-going children.
+The power plant will produce enough clean energy to power the village’s households, support livelihoods, and provide much-needed lighting to educate Karnibel’s school-going children.

 Pipes that will carry water from the water collection chamber to the powerhouse.